Arun Subhashchandra Yadav

-Arun Subhashchandra Yadav (born 15 January 1974) is an Indian politician and former member of 14th Lok Sabha and 15th Lok Sabha.
-He is a member of Indian National Congress party.
+Arun Subhashchandra Yadav (born 15 January 1974) is an Indian politician and former member of the 14th and 15th Lok Sabha.
+He is a member of Indian National Congress.
 On 13 January 2014, he was appointed President of Madhya Pradesh Congress Committee.

 Early life and education

 Arun Yadav is the elder son of Subhash Yadav and Damyanti Yadav.
 He finished his schooling from Daly College, Indore and graduated with Bachelor of Commerce from S.S.
 Subadh Jain Commerce College, Jaipur, Rajasthan.